neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 `connection_method`: `local_filesystem` or `ssh`.
 Local filesystem can be used if the *central* storage is mounted to the local machine.
 Otherwise `ssh` can be used.

-Finally, the *datatype* flags `--use_ephys`, `--use_funcimg`, `--use_histology`, `--use_behav` set the types of data required for the project on the local machine.
-While individual flags are optional, at least one must be chosen when initialising the project.

 ### Optional Arguments

 If connection method is `ssh`, the `central_host_id`, `central_host_username` must be set, and a one-time SSH setup command run (see the [SSH section](#ssh) for details).